 Now the rest of the court knows just to what extent Morgan will go to make sure her will is achieved, even at the expense of family ties.
 Arthur seems optimistic but wary of this gift.

 Chapter 16 Nimue comes to Arthur and tells him not to put the mantle on until he commands the messenger to put it on herself.
 Arthur does so, and the messenger falls down dead and burns to a crisp.
-The king is furious, and tells Uriens (Morgan’s wife) that he will have to expel their son Uwaine: he trusts Uriens, since Morgan wanted to kill him, but he’s still suspicious of Uwaine, who might be allied with his mother.
+The king is furious, and tells Uriens (Morgan’s husband) that he will have to expel their son Uwaine: he trusts Uriens, since Morgan wanted to kill him, but he’s still suspicious of Uwaine, who might be allied with his mother.
 But Gawaine says that since his cousin Uwaine is expelled from the court, he will leave too, and the two ride away together.
 Arthur and all his court mourn the loss of these two knights.
 Meanwhile Uwaine and Gawaine come to a place where there is a white shield hanging on a tree, and twelve damsels go back and forth, spitting and throw mud at it.

 Once again, Nimue reveals her feelings for Arthur by saving his life—a life, of course, that is considered far more valuable than that of the messenger who is sacrificed in order to prove Morgan’s treachery.
 Now Arthur is faced with some complicated choices, since many people in court seem to be in some way related to Morgan—including himself—and yet it is difficult to tell who is loyal to whom.
 For Gawaine, for instance, loyalty to Arthur might be an obvious necessity, but loyalty to his cousin trumps it.